hasan8130/OS-project-6th-sem-NSUT/README.md

 ## Image based Search

-Image-based query search is an emerging technology that can revolutionize the e-commerce industry.
-Traditionally, e-commerce searches have relied on text-based queries, which can be time-consuming and may not accurately capture what the customer is looking for.
-Image-based search, on the other hand, allows customers to upload an image and find similar products based on visual features such as color, shape, and texture
+A new technology that has the potential to completely transform the e-commerce sector is image-based query search.
+Text-based queries, which can be time-consuming and may not fully capture what the client is looking for, have traditionally been the mainstay of e-commerce searches.
+Contrarily, image-based search enables users to upload a picture and identify comparable goods based on visual cues like color, shape, and texture.

 <img width="400" height="400" alt="Tech Stack Diagram (Copy) (1)" src="https://user-images.githubusercontent.com/76277112/231266269-280678e0-eb82-4ed0-86ab-be5006bdd8c3.jpg">